kire9613/KTH_master_thesis/src/av09/src/README.md

 The five nodes are : FaultSimulation, FaultDetection, Diagnosis/prognosis/planning, Actuation and Vehicle_to_firebase.
 A brief black box description of these nodes follow

+General system architecture and node statemachines are visualized in the images found in the images folder.

 Faultsimulation:
 This node generated fault events based on user input.
 As there were no components with sensors available to generate low-level diagnostic warnings, these had to be simulated in the software.
 The user chooses a fault and based on a fault-to-symptom probabilistic model, symptoms are generated.
 These symptoms are subsequently published to \rawsignals.